RAVIROCK916/Paint/README.md

 # Running in Visual Studio Code

-First you should have node js installed in your system.
-And then install live server
+First you should have node js installed in your system and then install live server in the editor.

 # Installing live server